gnosticdev/highlevel-api-sdk/README.md

 - OAuth2 helpers for working with HighLevel's OAuth2 implementation
 - Scopes builder for easily working with the scopes specified in the HighLevel Marketplace
 - Typed webhooks endpoints
+- Support for both v1 and v2 of the HighLevel API

 ## Installation